Stephen Root: Career

-Among his most recognized television roles are eccentric billionaire Jimmy James on the sitcom NewsRadio and in a recurring role on the final two seasons of The West Wing as Republican campaign consultant Bob Mayer.
-He appeared in many comedy films, particularly as the mumbling, quirky Milton Waddams in Office Space; the mild-mannered gym rat Gordon Pibb in Dodgeball: A True Underdog Story; Suds, a drunk sportswriter, in Leatherheads; and the dimwitted principal in the 2008 Judd Apatow-produced comedy Drillbit Taylor.
+Among his most recognized television roles are eccentric billionaire Jimmy James on the sitcom NewsRadio (1995–1999), and in a recurring role on the final two seasons of The West Wing (2005–2007) as Republican campaign consultant Bob Mayer.
+He appeared in many comedy films, particularly as the mumbling, quirky Milton Waddams in Mike Judge's Office Space (1999); head of NorthAm Robotics Dennis Mansky in Bicentennial Man (1999); the mild-mannered gym rat Gordon Pibb in Dodgeball: A True Underdog Story (2004); Judge Hector in a reunion with Mike Judge in Idiocracy (2006); the dimwitted principal in the Judd Apatow-produced comedy Drillbit Taylor (2008); and Suds, a drunk sportswriter, in Leatherheads (2008).

 Root is a favorite hire of the Coen brothers.
-He has appeared in O Brother, Where Art Thou?, The Ladykillers, No Country for Old Men, and The Ballad of Buster Scruggs.
-Kevin Smith wrote a role in Jersey Girl specifically for Root.
+He has appeared in O Brother, Where Art Thou?
+(2000), The Ladykillers (2004), No Country for Old Men (2007), The Ballad of Buster Scruggs (2018), and The Tragedy of Macbeth (2021).
+Kevin Smith wrote a role in Jersey Girl (2004) specifically for Root.
+In addition, Root was cast as Burt Canton for the first installment of Noah Hawley's anthology series Fargo, which is set in the same world as the 1996 Coen brothers film of the same name and heavily inspired by it and other films by the Coen brothers; one of the reasons he was cast was because of his many appearances in their films.

-Root reunited with Mike Judge in Idiocracy; he has also portrayed NASA flight director Chris Kraft in the miniseries From the Earth to the Moon.
-He took on the biographical role of Richard A. Clarke in The Path to 9/11.
-He has also had many guest appearances in television programs across several genres.
-He was Klingon Captain K'Vada in the Star Trek: The Next Generation episode "Unification" in 1991.
-In the 1993–1994 television season, Root appeared as a series regular as "R.O." on the Beau Bridges/Lloyd Bridges comedy/western series Harts of the West on CBS.
+Root also portrayed NASA flight director Chris Kraft in the miniseries From the Earth to the Moon (1998).
+He took on the biographical role of Richard A. Clarke in The Path to 9/11 (2006).